-The UN HRC concluded on October 29, 2015, that Kyrgyzstan is responsible for the arbitrary deprivation of Turdubek Akmatov’s life.
-This finding is consistent with committee’s previous jurisprudence that “a death in any type of custody should be regarded as prima facie a summary or arbitrary execution”, unless that presumption can be rebutted by a “thorough, prompt and impartial investigation”.
+The UN Human Rights Committee concluded on October 29, 2015, that Kyrgyzstan is responsible for the arbitrary deprivation of Turdubek Akmatov’s life.
+This finding is consistent with committee’s previous jurisprudence that “a death in any type of custody should be regarded as prima facie a summary or arbitrary execution,” unless that presumption can be rebutted by a “thorough, prompt and impartial investigation.”

-- There are no records documenting the whereabouts of Turdubek during his ten hours in detention on 3 May 2005.
+- There are no records or registration of Turdubek to document his whereabouts in detention.

 The committee instructed Kyrgyzstan to report to the committee in May, 2016, on steps taken to implement the findings, including by properly investigating the death and taking measures to avoid a recurrence.
 In addition, the government was instructed to pay appropriate compensation to the Akmatov family, and to issue an official apology.